A day at the nursery

 Outdoor environments offer children freedom to explore, use their senses, and be physically active and exuberant.'

-We offer play every day in our two on site areas (garden and playground) and also have weekly forest school sessions taught by our very own forest school teacher.
+We offer play every day in our two on site areas (garden and playground) and also have weekly outside education sessions.
 This takes place within the primary school grounds.
 By giving daily outdoor access to children we are providing them with a basic need for well being, high quality play, and deep involvement.
 We are simultaneously helping to satisfy their strong urge to explore and make sense of their world.

 Lunch and Snacks